-(4) Click Yes to accept the driver.
-The driver on this support CD has been fully tested by the Notebook manufacturer to work correctly with MS Windows.
+(4) Click Yes to accept the driver because the driver on this support CD has been fully tested by the manufacturer to work correctly with MS Windows.
+You may have to answer this question a second time.

 (5) Installation has finished.
 Select No so that you can install other items and then click Finish.